Wind Load Garage Doors

 Every door we quote is wind load rated and carries the ANSI/DASMA 108 compliance label.
 We pull permits in municipalities that require them and install to the standard in all cases.
 That is what you should expect from any licensed, insured professional doing this work.

 When asked how much they'd be willing to spend to improve their door's wind resilience, 61% of homeowners surveyed by FLASH said $500 or more.
-The actual list price premium on a standard single-car wind load rated door is approximately $225.
+In practice, the price premium on a wind load rated door is typically less than $100–$200 on most residential installations; and often less than that.
 Most homeowners who understand what's at stake find they're paying significantly less than they assumed they would.

 One additional note: Zonda's 2025 Cost vs. Value study shows a 268% return on investment for garage door replacement.
 For every $1,000 spent, $2,680 goes toward the home's value.
 A wind load rated door delivers both structural protection and the full benefit of that ROI.